The-Gopro336-Archive/3arthh4ck_1.3.1-BUILDABLE-SRC/README.md

 I can personally comfirm that ohares repo, and every other earthhack 1.3.1 version realeased by phobos devs, and users, to be 100% clean.

 some people believe a byte array in kitcommand is malicuous, but I assure you it is not.
-It is ust [nbt data](https://github.com/Gopro336/3arthh4ck_1.3.1-BUILDABLE-SRC/issues/25)
+It is just [nbt data](https://github.com/Gopro336/3arthh4ck_1.3.1-BUILDABLE-SRC/issues/25)

 # Building Earthh4ack
 this time, when you downlod the repo, you CANNOT download the zip, as github strips the .git folder, which is needed for it to compile properly